Dr Areti Galani

 - Mason R, Lloyd K, Galani A, Sayner J. Experiencing Mixed Emotions in the Museum: Empathy and Memory in Visitors’ Responses to Histories of Migration.
 In: Smith LJ; Wetherell M; Campbell G, ed.
 Emotion, Affective Practices and the Past in the Present.
 London and New York: Routledge, 2018.
-In Press.

 - Arrigoni G, Galani A, Galani L, Halkia K, Kassaveti OE, Kakampoura R. Online Visual Dialogues about Place: Using the Geostream Tools to Identify Heritage Practices on Photo-sharing Social Media.
 CoHERE Critical Archive: Newcastle University, 2017.